-Gostin (2001) distinguishes three areas of public health ethics that serve as useful guidelines:

-- ethics of public health, which are the professional ethics of practitioners acting in a trustworthy manner for the common good; - 2. ethics in public health, which are the ethical considerations or tradeoffs between the collective good and individual rights; and - 3. ethics for public health, which are also advocacy ethics considering the value of healthy communities and the interests of populations, particularly the powerless and oppressed (Gostin, 2001, p.
+- Gostin (2001) distinguishes thr ethics that serve as useful guidelines: - 1. ethics of public health, which are the professional ethics of practitioners acting in a trustworthy manner for the common good; - 2. ethics in public health, which are the ethical considerations or tradeoffs between the collective good and individual rights; and - 3. ethics for public health, which are also advocacy ethics considering the value of healthy communities and the interests of populations, particularly the powerless and oppressed (Gostin, 2001, p.
 124).